teeleader/socketstream/README.md

 ##### Will it run on Windows?

 Yes.
 We have many users running SocketStream on Windows without problems.
+Make sure that you have [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) installed beforehand.

 ##### How can I share code between client and server?